usmqe/usmqe-testdoc/web/alerting/utilization_host.rst

 #.
 You need a gluster volume.
 #.
 Install stress tool on all Tendrl Nodes (Storage Servers)
 #.
 Mount volume on a client machine.
-#.
-Run `journalctl -u snmptrapd -fe` on client machine to monitor snmp messages.
-#.
-Open Web Admin UI to monitor alerts in web interface.
-#.
-Ensure that there is set user with enabled notifications and valid email address in UI.

 Test Steps
 ==========